nemonik/Intellect/README.rst

 7.1 Import Statements (``ImportStmts``)
 ---------------------------------------

-Import statement basically follow Python's with a few limitations (For example, The wild card form of import is not supported for the reasons elaborated `here <http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html#importing>`_ and follow the Python 2.7.2 grammar. ``ImportStmt`` statements exist only at the same
+Import statements basically follow Python's with a few limitations (For example, The wild card form of import is not supported for the reasons elaborated `here <http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html#importing>`_ and follow the Python 2.7.2 grammar. ``ImportStmt`` statements exist only at the same